hoptical/Github-Crawler/README.md

 # Github Crawler

-This project implements crawling from Github repositories by using Akka actors and by starting from a base user continuing until a specified depth parameter.
-This is completely inspired by [1].
+This project implements crawling from Github repositories by using Akka actors and by starting from a base user continuing until a specified depth parameter which is inspired by the model and its implementation demonstrated in [1].

 ## Configuration Parameters: